thedaviddias/Front-End-Performance-Checklist/README.md

     * 📖 [You may not need jQuery](http://youmightnotneedjquery.com/)
     * 📖 [Vanilla JavaScript for building powerful web applications](https://plainjs.com/)

-- [ ] **Check dependencies size limit:** Ensure to use wisely external librairies, most of the time, you can use a lighter library for a same functionnality.
+- [ ] **Check dependencies size limit:** ![low]
+Ensure to use wisely external librairies, most of the time, you can use a lighter library for a same functionnality.

     *Why:*
     > You may be tempted to use one of the 745 000 packages you can find on [npm](https://www.npmjs.com/), but you need to choose the best package for your needs.
 For example, MomentJS is an awesome library but with a lot of methods you may never use, that's why Day.js was created.
 It's just 2kB vs 16.4kB gz for Moment.